 Tires: 27.5 x 2.8 in.

-What we don’t: Not as strong of an all-around performer as the Roscoe or Timberjack above.
+What we don’t: Not as strong of an all-around performer as the Timberjack above.

-Cannondale may be better known for their top-of-the-line road and mountain bikes, but their entry-level Cujo 2 27.5+ hardtail is worth a serious look.
-We like the Cujo for its quality components—the RockShox Judy fork and Shimano SLX drivetrain are highlights—and its low price tag.
-As with the Salsa Timberjack and Trek Roscoe above, its 2.8-inch plus tires create a supple ride over chattery singletrack and provide almost endless amounts of traction on off-camber roots and through sandy corners.
-And the Cujo 2 is the cheapest of the bunch at $1,300.
+Connecticut-based Cannondale may be better known for their top-of-the-line road, gravel, and mountain bikes, but their entry-level Cujo 2 27.5+ hardtail is worth a serious look.
+We like the Cujo for its quality components—the RockShox Judy fork, dropper post, and 12-speed SRAM SX Eagle drivetrain are highlights—and its low price tag.
+It’s also the only “plus” bike to make our article, featuring 2.8-inch-wide tires that deliver a supple ride over chattery singletrack and provide almost endless amounts of traction on off-camber roots and through sandy corners.
+Splitting the difference in price between the Salsa Timberjack and Kona Mahuna above, the Cannondale hardtail hits a nice middle ground for light trail work.

 See the Cannondale Cujo 2